Appendicitis

 Common symptoms of appendicitis you should know

 The hallmark symptoms of appendicitis include abdominal pain, nausea, and a reduced appetite.
-While these signs often follow a recognizable pattern that can help identify the condition, only around half of those with appendicitis experience this classic presentation.
-Children, older adults, and pregnant individuals are more likely to exhibit atypical or less predictable symptoms.
+While these signs often follow a recognizable pattern that can help identify the condition, only about half of people with appendicitis display the classic presentation.
+Children, older adults, and pregnant individuals are more likely to have atypical or less predictable signs.
+For anyone searching appendix inflammation symptoms (informational intent): remember symptoms can vary—seek prompt medical care for persistent or worsening abdominal pain, especially if it shifts to the lower right side or is accompanied by fever or vomiting.

 Nausea and vomiting often accompany appendicitis, making it difficult to eat or drink.
 A fever may develop as the body fights the infection, sometimes accompanied by chills.
 Changes in bowel habits, such as constipation or diarrhoea, can also occur.
 In some cases, swelling in the abdomen and an overall feeling of discomfort may indicate that the appendix is inflamed.